 Ray earned a BS in Planning, Public Policy and Management and an MCRP in Community and Regional Planning from the University of Oregon.
 A sustainable community development study abroad program in Kefalonia, Greece introduced him to renewable energy feed-in tariff policy.
 His research includes estimating solar PV capacity on large commercial and public buildings in Eugene, and a comparison of the potential impacts and benefits of two feed-in tariff bills in the 2009 Oregon Legislature with a business-as-usual approach to climate change.

 In his current work with OREP he produces digital communications, writes media responses on renewable energy issues, conducts research, and helps develop policy positions.
 Ray provides a bridge between OREP, academia, policy makers, and local energy interests in the South Willamette Valley, building community and utility industry support for advanced renewable energy policy.

 A trip to Germany in 2006 inspired Mark with the power of advanced renewable energy policy and its potential benefits for Oregon.
 Mark worked to pass Oregon’s Feed-in Tariff legislation, helped craft Oregon’s Solar Specialty Code and authored HB 3516, which made solar PV an outright permitted use on Oregon rooftops.
-He led the successful effort to expand Oregon’s Solar Pilot Program in 2013 and this year, in concert with Kathleen Newman, worked to pass SB 1520, which removed a significant barrier to the formation of community renewable energy cooperatives in Oregon.
+He led the successful effort to expand Oregon’s Solar Pilot Program in 2013 and in 2014, in concert with Kathleen Newman, worked to pass SB 1520, which removed a significant barrier to the formation of community renewable energy cooperatives in Oregon.
 Mark represents OREP in Public Utility Commission dockets, collaborates on energy policy with other advocates and frequently gives presentations on renewable energy topics.

 Mark received his A.B. with distinction from Stanford University and his J.D. from Indiana University School of Law.